MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-formula-supported-data-types-primitive.md

 -   [TRIM](er-functions-text-trim.md)
 -   [UPPER](er-functions-text-upper.md)

- For more about transformation of *string* values, see [List of ER functions of the text category](er-functions-category-text.md).
+ For more about the transformation of *string* values, see [List of ER functions of the text category](er-functions-category-text.md).

  A *string* can hold an indefinite number of characters.